-8. Operational management
+7. Operational Management

-- 8.1 Central Decontamination Units require to be managed in line with the Quality Management System (QMS) standard EN ISO 13485: 2016.
-The standard is titled 'Medical devices - Quality Management systems - Requirements for regulatory purposes'.
-The 2007government letter (ref F750497) Ross Scott to NHS Board Chief Executives titled Central Decontamination Unit - Accreditation, stated that CDUs should be accredited to the standard using a Notified Body. - 8.2 Within the quality system there will be management of production activities as well as periodic testing and maintenance/breakdown activities.
-These will all apply to the automated cleaning and disinfection equipment. - 8.3 The Washer Disinfectors (WDs) are used to clean and disinfect medical devices (intended for re-use or further processing (e.g. terminal sterilization)) and are intended to: - remove soil (by cleaning); - reduce microbial contamination to a predetermined limit (by disinfection); - make the item safe for staff to handle; - 8.4 Initial treatment by use of an Ultrasonic Cleaner (UC) should only be used where instructed by the medical device manufacturer's instructions for use.
-Each UC cycle run in production should be checked to confirm it is satisfactory before the medical devices continue on to the next stage of the decontamination process.
-Further guidance on the requirements for UCs can be found in Section 2 of this guidance. - 8.5 SHTM 01-01 Part A section 3 outlines all the process stages in the decontamination process applicable to a CDU.
-This includes the elements that are relevant to both a WD and an UC. - 8.6 WDs are used to process a wide range of medical devices and can be categorised according to their intended use, the nature of the load they are intended to process, the configuration of the load handling system and their method of disinfection.
+- 7.1 Medical laboratories can use ISO 15189:2012 to develop their quality management systems can be used to assess its competence.
+ISO 15189:2012 can also be used for confirming or recognising the competence of medical laboratories by laboratory customers, regulating authorities and accreditation bodies. - 7.2 Within the quality system there will be management of production activities as well as periodic testing and maintenance / breakdown activities.
+These will all apply to the automated cleaning and disinfection equipment. - 7.3 Washer disinfectors (WDs) are used to clean and disinfect laboratory items intended for reuse or disposal into the waste stream and are intended to: - remove soil (cleaning); - inactivate microorganisms to a predetermined limit (disinfection); - make the item safe for staff to handle and for disposal. - 7.4 SHTM 01-02: 2020 Part A Section 3 outlines all the process stages in the decontamination process applicable to a laboratory.
+This includes the elements that are relevant to a WD. - 7.5 WDs are used to process a wide range of products used in laboratories including glassware, analyser plates, equipment, etc. They can be categorised according to their intended use, the nature of the load they are intended to process, the configuration of the load handling system and their method of disinfection.

-Note: When medical devices being cleaned and disinfected by a WD are intended to be used again without terminal sterilization, the WD should produce an item that is safe for its intended use.
+Note: When items being cleaned and disinfected by a WD are intended to be used again without terminal sterilization, the WD should produce an item that is microbiologically safe for its intended use/disposal.

-Further information on WD validation protocols can be found in the EN ISO 15883 Parts 1 and 2: 2014.
+Further information on WD validation protocols can be found in the EN ISO 15883-1: 2014 and EN ISO 15883-2: 2009.